Depok Baru railway station

-Depok Baru Station (DPB) or commonly known as Margonda Station is a class I railway station in Pancoran Mas, Depok, West Java, Indonesia.
-The station, which is located +93m above sea level, only serves KRL Commuterline services.
-It is located precisely behind Depok City Hall, ITC Depok shopping mall, and the Margonda Depok Bus Terminal, which is opposite the Depok City Police headquarters.
+Depok Baru Station (DPB) or commonly known as Margonda Station is a class I railway station in Pancoran Mas, Depok, West Java, Indonesia, serving only KRL Commuterline services.
+It is located +93m above sea level, and is located precisely behind Depok City Hall, ITC Depok shopping mall, and the Margonda Depok Bus Terminal, which is opposite the Depok City Police headquarters.

-The inauguration date of the Depok Baru Station is still unknown, but it was reported that the station was renovated in 1992.
+The inauguration date of the Depok Baru Station is unknown, but it was reported that it was almost finished in early 1986, and was renovated in 1992.

+History

+Depok Baru station (initially Depok Jaya) was built to supplement the existing Depok station, as well as providing railway access to residents of Depok I and Depok II residential areas developed by Perumnas, with land clearing process completed around mid-January 1983.
+On 19 February 1983, the station's construction was officially broke ground, and the ceremony was attended by then Indonesian Transportation Minister Roesmin Noerjadin.
+On 13 February 1986, the newspaper Berita Yudha reported that the physical construction of Depok Baru station was almost finished.
+However, the exact date of its opening remained unknown.